-To help customers know where they are on their journeys, next stop information is displayed on the information screens and announced on all of our buses.
+Next stop information is displayed on the information screens and announced on all of our buses.
 When your stop is displayed and announced, please press the bell once and in good time.
 This lets the driver know you intend to get off.

 We sometimes have to close bus stops due to roadworks, marches and sporting events.
 When a bus stop is closed, a yellow cover is placed over the sign at the stop and some stops will have information about where to go to catch your bus.

 A message informing you a stop is closed will be displayed on the information screens on the bus and announcements will be made.
 You will also be informed if the bus is going to be diverted.
 Speak to the driver when the bus is stationary if you require more information.

 - Across the network, almost all buses are now open to anyone.
 You should get on the first bus that arrives subject to capacity